sebastianpinedaar/hpo-b/README.md

 # HPO-B
 HPO-B is a benchmark for assessing the performance of HPO algorithms.
 This repo contains the code for easing the consumption of the meta-dataset and speeding up the testing.

 ## Usage

 To run the code>
 * Download HPO-B from the link.
 * Download the source code of this repo.
 * Create a class that encapsulates the new HPO algorithm.
-The class should have a function called **observe_and_suggest**.
+The class should have a function called **observe_and_suggest** that will be called by **hpo_handler**.
-* This function receives three parameters X,y,$X_p$
+* This function receives three parameters *X_obs,y_obs,X_pen* that represent the observed hyperparameter configurations, its response value and the configurations pending to evalute.
+The handler
 ```python
 from hpob_handler import HPOBHandler
 from bo_methods import RandomSearch